fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 ### "Make technology invisible"

-Nurses don't think about GPS, geofencing, or verification.
+caregivers don't think about GPS, geofencing, or verification.
 They just work.

 ### "Say no to 1,000 things"